sueszli/fast-snek/README.md

 - https://docs.python.org/3/extending/extending.html
 - https://setuptools.pypa.io/ (recommended build tool)

-- we write extension modules to cpython where the gil is released. we then call that extension them from python threads.
+- extending cpython with modules in which the gil is manually released for a specific function call. we then call that extension them from python threads.
 - the rust extension libraries are promising and used in some new popular projects [^rust1] [^rust2] but contain unsafe code [^rustunsafe] and are generally still too immature.
 - alternatively you can also use cython (not to be confused with cpython) for code generation. it's used by numpy and lxml but a lot more limiting than writing the extension modules by hand in c.

 - pros:
      - very performant.
 - cons:
-     - requires very api-specific knowledge and a lot of boilerplate code.
+     - very complex.
+     - not portable. we must link cpython during the build step to extend it. but fortunately there are nice build tools for this [^setuptools].

 <br>